-This is the 13th part of the Pro Cap Table training course on convertible notes and warrants.
-In this series we go through the basics you need to know, then work sheet by sheet so you know how to make a seriously kick ass cap table.
+Tl;DR: This is the 13th part of the Pro Cap Table training course where we deal with accounting for convertible debt and warrants.
+In this series we go through the basics you need to know, then worksheet by sheet so you know how to make a seriously kick-ass cap table.

 There are 14 parts: